pingcap/docs-tidb-operator/en/get-started.md

 </details>

 After connecting to the cluster, you can run the following commands to verify that some features available in TiDB.
 Note that some commands require TiDB 4.0 or higher versions.
-If you have deployed an earlier version, upgrade by consulting the [Upgrade the TiDB cluster](#step-5-upgrade-a-tidb-cluster) section.
+If you have deployed an earlier version, you need to upgrade the TiDB cluster.

 <details>
 <summary>Create a `hello_world` table</summary>